Huawei takes on Apple's new iPhone 11 with Mate 30 range

 The No.2 smartphone maker expects the U.S. ban to cost it $10 billion.

-Huawei’s new phone launch has been marked by uncertainty over whether buyers of the flagship Android device will be able to use apps supported by Google, a unit of Silicon Valley giant Alphabet.
+Huawei’s new phone launch has been marked by uncertainty over whether buyers of the flagship Android device will be able to use apps supported by Google (GOOGL.O), a unit of Silicon Valley giant Alphabet (GOOGL.O).

 Holding the launch in Europe underlines the importance of the 500 million consumers in the region, where Huawei has lost five percentage points in market share since the U.S. ban, even as buyers rallied to its brand at home.

-Huawei has been running an online marketing campaign, with the slogan “Rethink Possibilities”, recruiting fans to spread the word about the launch.
+Huawei has been running an online marketing campaign here with the slogan "Rethink Possibilities", recruiting fans to spread the word about the launch.

 The Mate 30 range will run on an open-source version of Android - and not on the current version licensed from Google, a source familiar with the matter said.